jakecleary/ultrapress-framework/README.md

-# WP Advanced
+# UltraPress

-A theme boilerplate that utilizes the MVC pattern to bring structure and sanity to Wordpress.
+A theme boilerplate that utilizes the MVC pattern to bring structure and sanity to Wordpress development.